Looking for a job in Canada? First, it’s important to understand the Canadian labour market and your role in it.

-Your first step in finding a job in Canada is to understand the country’s labour market and your place in it.
-Conducting labour market research will help you identify the best job opportunities based on your skills.
-In a recent webinar, we discussed the importance of labour market information in preparing for a career in Canada and also looked at a few essential research tools.
-We will review some of those tools here and discuss why the research stage of your job search is so important.
+Preliminary research will help you identify the best job opportunities based on your skills.
+In a recent webinar, we discussed the importance of using labour market information to prepare for a career in Canada.
+We also looked at a few essential research tools.
+In this blog post, we will review some of those tools and discuss why they are so important to your job search.

 Importance of Labour Market Research

-Your research results will help you to determine where you want to live in Canada, and what type of work you can pursue.
-Taking time to fully understand the Canadian labour market as it pertains to your sector and your preferred area of relocation will help you make more informed decisions.
-As a result, the career plan you develop will ensure that your talent will be in demand and valued.
+Your research results will help you to determine where you want to live in Canada.
+You can also determine what type of work to pursue.
+Taking time to fully understand the Canadian labour market as it relates to your field of work will help you make more informed decisions.
+As a result, the career plan you develop will ensure that you can put your talent to its fullest use.